 Defining the Stakes

 Most people don’t have the time or expertise to think of all the ways that people will intrude their application boundaries.
-In fact, it’s really tough to think like a bad guy unless you really are one.
-Fortunately, there are ways to think like a bad guy that don’t involve much more than reading the trade press to determine how other organizations have been hacked and then devise tests that mimic those scenarios.
+In fact, it’s really tough to think like a hacker unless you really are one.
+Fortunately, there are resources to guide your thinking that don’t involve much more than reading the trade press.
+Take the recent API vulnerabilities discovered at Cisco Systems, Shopify, Facebook, and Google Cloud as evidence.
+Determining how other organizations have been hacked and then devising tests that mimic those scenarios is a good starting point and can help your organization reinforce the value of security testing.

 It’s essential to remember that creating secure software, testing it fully, and even performing mock attacks against it will only keep the average bad guy away.
 If someone is truly determined to break your security, they will.
 So, part of what you need to take away from this article is that the need for testing is constant, as is the need for vigilance.
-Looking for the break-in will let you repair problems before they become front page news.
+Protecting your APIs by running scans designed to mimic hacking techniques is part of the process.
+But truly integrating API security with automation to ensure your APIs stay secure after every code change will let you repair problems before they become front page news.

 Understanding How API Security Testing Works

 The essential premise of API testing is simple, but its implementation can be hard.
-Here are the rules for API testing (simplified):
+Validating the workflow of an API is a critical component of ensuring security as well.

 - For a given input, the API must provide the expected output